Creator of Blondery

 Blondery is a direct-to-consumer virtual bakery that specializes in a distinctive collection of handmade blondies inspired by generosity.
 Founded by professional pastry chef Auzerais Bellamy, Blondery reflects her passion for making the perfect blondie and making her profession a better place for women and people of color.
-Baked to order in Brooklyn and shipped nationwide, Blondery solves the essential question of what to give when you want a unique and delicious gift for yourself or others any time of year.
+Baked to order in Hudson Valley and shipped nationwide, Blondery solves the essential question of what to give when you want a unique and delicious gift for yourself or others any time of year.

 Auzerais spent 10 years refining her blondie recipe that was inspired by a childhood flavor memory of a pecan praline candy an older lady at her parents’ church gave her.
 When she finally captured that flavor and its related spirit of generosity in a decadent blondie topped with pecans and salted caramel, she filled 500 orders in Blondery’s first holiday season.
 Blondery now has hundreds of regular customers including clients such as Bloomingdale’s, Netflix and Salesforce.